martin557/Elk-Stack/Ansible/ELK/ELK/ELK.md

 A summary of the access policies in place can be found in the tables below.

-The following table shows each machine and the IP addresses that are allowed to enter it
+The following table shows each machine and the IP addresses that are allowed to enter it.

 |Name  |Publicly Accessible	    |Allowed IP Addresses|
 -----|--------------------|-----------------------------------------